mirusresearch/redis-config-manager/README.md

 # redis-config-manager [![Build Status](https://travis-ci.org/mirusresearch/redis-config-manager.svg?branch=master)](https://travis-ci.org/mirusresearch/redis-config-manager)
 A thin nodejs API wrapper for [redis](https://redis.io/) used to store JSON serialized strings under [hash](https://redis.io/commands#hash) subkeys.

-### Breaking changes for 1.2.x:
-We're removing the local key storage and lookup capability - we kept running into issues with the reliability of HSCAN over large key spaces.
-This is probably due to our implementation more than redis, but it was causing production issues.
-We'll miss the cheap/fast syncronous lookup that `.activeConfigKeys` gave us, but we'll also avoid false negatives due to slow/failed refreshes of the config keys.
-We should also get a smaller module footprint in memory without the local config key Set.

 ### Features:
 - Keeps your redis instance root namespace clean by storing everything under one hash key, with subkeys as your main identifier
 - Handles the JSON encode/decode cycle internally